phylotastic/datelife/cran-comments.md

-## Resubmission
+## New submission
-This is a resubmission where I have:
+This is a new submission where I have:

-* Reduced the length of the title to less than 65 characters.

-* Added references describing the methods in the package in the description field of the DESCRIPTION file

-* Added a \value to the following files .Rd files with exported methods and explained the function's results in the documentation: datelife_search.Rd: \value get_taxon_summary.Rd: \value get_valid_children.Rd: \value is_datelife_result_empty.Rd: \value summarize_datelife_result.Rd: \value summary_matrix_to_phylo_all.Rd: \value

-* Have ensured that functions/examples/vignettes/tests do not write by default in the user's home filespace (including the package directory and getwd()).
-We use tempdir() instead.
+* Fixed examples with functions that use Internet resources that were not failing gracefully.

 ### Test environments: